madanh/practical_priors/README.md

 ![spurious mode](docs/images/reverse/pred_m_eq_3_trace.png)

-### Hybrid local maxima in higher-order bias models
+### Correlation-based local maxima in higher-order bias models

-For K>=2 the model is not estimable and we cane expect ot get multiple modes.

-The ones that incorrectly explain the data through correlation can be distinguished by non-zero random error correlation for *all* methods:
+For K>=2 the model is not estimable and we can expect ot get modes that incorrectly explain the data through correlation.
+They can be distinguished by non-zero random error correlation for *all* methods:

 ![non-zero random error correlation for all methods](docs/images/spur/histR.png)